wp-media/wp-rocket/docs/index.md

 Think of it like an extension to `do_action()` which adds the ability to delay and repeat a hook.

 It just so happens, this functionality also creates a robust job queue for background processing large queues of tasks in WordPress.
-With the additional of logging and an [administration interface](/admin/), that also provide tracability on your tasks processed in the background.
+With the addition of logging and an [administration interface](/admin/), it also provide tracability on your tasks processed in the background.

 ### Battle-Tested Background Processing